michelou/dotty-pandoc/docs/docs/reference/other-new-features/parameter-untupling-spec.md

 with the same expected type.
 ## Migration

-Code like this could not be written before, hence the new notation would not be ambiguous after adoption.
+Code like this could not be written before, hence the new notation is not ambiguous after adoption.

-Though it is possible that someone has written an implicit conversion form `(T1, ..., Tn) => R` to `TupleN[T1, ..., Tn] => R` for some `n`.
-This change could be detected and fixed by [`Scalafix`](https://scalacenter.github.io/scalafix/).
-Furthermore, such conversion would probably be doing the same translation (semantically) but in a less efficient way.
+It is possible that someone has written an implicit conversion from `(T1, ..., Tn) => R` to `TupleN[T1, ..., Tn] => R` for some `n`.
+Such a conversion is now only useful for general conversions of function values, when parameter untupling is not applicable.
+Some care is required to implement the conversion efficiently.
+Obsolete conversions could be detected and fixed by [`Scalafix`](https://scalacenter.github.io/scalafix/).

 ## Reference